Three students walking together exchanging conversation and laughter.

 Overview

 The University of Manitoba participates in national surveys of student health and wellbeing on a periodic basis.
 These surveys are coordinated by the Health and Wellness office and provide valuable information about the needs of our students and how we may develop the most effective programming to support student success.
 Results from these surveys are available below.
-Please contact the Health and Wellness Educator if you wish to review further data.
+Please contact the Coordinator, Student Health and Wellness Education if you wish to review further data.

 Canadian Postsecondary Education Alcohol and Drug Use Survey